characters from the various

 28.1.
 Adjusting remote JMX access to the Neo4j Server

-Per default, the Neo4j Enterprise Server edition do not allow remote JMX connections, since the relevant options in the conf/neo4j-wrapper.conf configuration file are commented out.
+Per default, the Neo4j Enterprise Server edition does not allow remote JMX connections, since the relevant options in the conf/neo4j-wrapper.conf configuration file are commented out.

 To enable this feature, you have to remove the